aws/aws-cdk/packages/@aws-cdk/custom-resources/README.md

 You must provide the `policy` property defining the IAM Policy that will be applied to the API calls.
 The library provides two factory methods to quickly configure this:

 - **`AwsCustomResourcePolicy.fromSdkCalls`** - Use this to auto-generate IAM Policy statements based on the configured SDK calls.
-Note that you will have to either provide specific ARN's, or explicitly use '*' to allow access to any resource by using the `AwsCustomResourcePolicy.ANY_RESOURCE` constant.
+Note that you will have to either provide specific ARN's, or explicitly use `AwsCustomResourcePolicy.ANY_RESOURCE` to allow access to any resource.
 - **`AwsCustomResourcePolicy.fromStatements`** - Use this to specify your own custom statements.

 The custom resource also implements `iam.IGrantable`, making it possible to use the `grantXxx()` methods.